Concha Buika: Biography

 In the fall of 2015, her eighth album, Vivir Sin Miedo, was released, the first album containing her own compositions sung in English, Spanish and a mix of the two languages.
 Vivir Sin Miedo was recorded over four months in Miami, New York, London and Madrid, co-produced with producer Martin Terefe.
-The first track, also titled "Vivir Sin Miedo", was released through all digital channels on July 31, 2015.
+The first track, also titled "Vivir Sin Miedo", was released through all digital channels on 31 July 2015.
 The album contains a number of collaborations, including with Me'shell Ndegeocello and Jason Mraz.

 In 2016 she made her debut at the WOMAD festival in the UK.

 Buika has collaborated with musicians, music producers, Djs and singers in Spanish, Catalan, English, French and Portuguese, with artists such as Seal, Nelly Furtado, Anoushka Shankar, Chick Corea, Pat Metheny, Nitin Sawhney, Charles Aznavour, Jason Mraz, Martin Terefe, Apparatjik, Niño Josele, Mariza, Bebo and Chucho Valdes, Luz Casal, Ivan "Melon" Lewis, "Dizzy" Daniel Moorehead, Jose Luis Perales, Armando Manzanero, and Javier Limon amongst others.
-In 2019 Buika collaborated with Carlos Santana, performing the single "Los Invisibles" in Yoruba language.
+In 2019 Buika collaborated with Carlos Santana, performing the single "Los Invisibles" in the Bube language.

 Buika has also collaborated on the soundtracks of several films.
 In 2011, director Pedro Almodóvar included two Buika songs--"Por el amor de amar" (For love's sake) and "Se me hizo facil" (I found it easy)--in his movie La piel que habito (The Skin I Live In).
 Buika also appeared onscreen for the movie.

 Buika can be heard in the 2010 Angelina Jolie Shiseido Pasion Commercial.